Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_teaching/2023-Spring-MATH1009-Linear-Algebra-B1.md

 venue: "University of Science and Technology of China, Mathematics Department"
 date: 2023-03-01
 location: "Anhui, China"
+excerpt: This course gives an introduction to the basic knowledge of linear algebra.
 ---

 <div id="echart" style="width: 600px; height: 400px;"></div>